HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 Customer data platforms (CDPs) and HIPAA compliance

-One of the key features of a CDP is data activation, which allows you to target users with relevant content or recommendations.
+One of the key features of a CDP is data activation, which allows you to target users with relevant content or recommendations, such as:

-• Creating tailored treatment or medication plans and sharing them with patients via secure portals or apps.
+• Create tailored treatment or medication plans and share them with patients via secure portals or apps.

-• Showing real-time on-site banners to encourage users to learn more about your services.
+• Show real-time on-site banners to encourage users to learn more about your services.

-• Sending emails reminding users to finish booking a test or a doctor’s visit.
+• Send emails reminding users to complete their booking for a test or a doctor’s visit.

-• Providing recommendations for higher treatment plans for frequent users.
+• Provide recommendations for higher treatment plans for frequent users.

 How to find a HIPAA-compliant marketing vendor

-A BAA is a contract between a HIPAA-covered organization and its business associates.
-It obliges both sides of the contract to protect PHI and comply with the guidelines provided by HIPAA.
-This means ensuring the proper standards of data encryption, private hosting, data minimization options, and other safety measures required by the act.
+A HIPAA-compliant MarTech vendor must sign a BAA, obligating both parties to protect PHI and comply with HIPAA’s guidelines.
+This means ensuring compliance with the proper standards for data encryption, private hosting, data minimization, and other safety measures required by the act.

-There are also additional security features that you can look for in your chosen marketing tools, such as:
+Look for additional security features in your chosen marketing tools, such as:

-• Safe backup storage with maximum recovery capability.
+• Encrypted backups: Offsite storage with recovery capabilities.

 If the vendor you choose won’t sign a BAA with you, you need to de-identify all data that can be considered PHI before sharing it with the vendor.
-Such data is deprived of any identifiers, so it is no longer viewed as PHI, removing it from the scope of HIPAA.
-At the same time, de-identified data lacks a lot of valuable information that would make your marketing campaigns more effective.
+At the same time, de-identified data lacks valuable information that would make your marketing campaigns more effective.

 Marketing and HIPAA: A summary

-Using popular ad platforms or non-compliant marketing platforms in a highly regulated sector such as healthcare puts organizations at risk of data breaches and issues with regulatory compliance.
-Consider employing alternative marketing strategies that don’t involve products from Big Tech.
+Using popular ad platforms or non-compliant marketing platforms in healthcare puts organizations at risk of data breaches and regulatory non-compliance.
+Consider these alternatives: